insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

 A fuller discussion on scopes can be found at [https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-scopes](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-scopes).

 A key thing to remember is the difference between how scopes are provided for Outlook REST APIs at `outlook.office.com` vs. MS Graph at `graph.microsoft.com`.
-For Outlook - *resource* permissions (permissions for a particular url) need to be specified in the query parameter in the format `https://url/permissions`.
+For Outlook - *resource* permissions (permissions for a particular URL) need to be specified in the query parameter in the format `https://url/permissions`.
 See example below.

     openid+offline access+https://outlook.office.com/Calendars.Read.Shared+https://outlook.office.com/Contacts.Read